 Provision 7.9 Use of Restraints Hinds County does not currently and shall not in the future allow officers to enter the secure detention area of the facility with any electronic restraints, including, but not limited to tasers.
-Status Substantial Compliance Discussion The facility has moved to substantial compliance on this provision based on my most recent visit and my observations and review of documents.
+Status Substantial Compliance Discussion The facility has remained at substantial compliance on this provision based on my most recent visit and my observations and review of documents.
 The facility should still ensure that below recommendations continues to be followed.
-Recommendations Provide training for staff on policy Document all training provided to
+Recommendations Provide training for staff on policy.
+Document all training provided to all staff.
+Evidentiary Basis Document review

-Evidentiary Basis Document review Provision 7.10 Use of Restraints Henley-Young is required to ensure that no officer enters the secure detention area of the facility with a firearm.
-Status Substantial Compliance Discussion I would like to commend the facility on maintaining substantial compliance with this provision.
+Provision 7.10 Use of Restraints Henley-Young is required to ensure that no officer enters the secure detention area of the facility with a firearm.
+Status Substantial Compliance Discussion I would like to continue to commend the facility on maintaining substantial compliance with this provision.
 Based on my most recent visit and my observations and review of documents, the facility continues to stay in substantial compliance as it relates to this provision.
 The facility should still ensure that below recommendations continues to be followed.
 Also see provision 7.9 as it relates to tasers.
+I would also reiterate under NO circumstances will any staff, anyone connected to the facility, and law enforcement etc. shall have firearms on the premises especially in secure areas.
+All weapons must be secured in appropriate locked areas of the building.
 Recommendations Provide on-going training for staff on these policies and procedures.
 Continue to document all training provided to all staff.
 Have signs displayed at all entrances for securing firearms and tasers.
 Staff needs to remain vigilant in ensuring this provision is followed and ensure that all persons entering the facility are screened and no firearms on their person entering a secured area of the building.
 Evidentiary Basis Document review, Observation